 Architectural highlights

 Krakow’s most iconic landmark is undoubtedly St. Mary’s Basilica.
 Located in the Main Square, you can’t miss its twin towers spiralling into the sky.
-For one of the best approaches, I recommend walking down Florianska Street which leads to Main Square.
+For one of the best views, I recommend taking the approach from Florianska Street.

 Head inside St. Mary’s for an explosion of shimmering colours.
-The vaults, the columns – everything is painted in colours ranging from red to blue and ochre to gold, with no expense to detail spared.
+From the vaults to the columns to the ceiling – everything is painted.
+Colours range from red to blue and ochre to gold, with no expense to detail spared.

 Recommended: Entrance to St. Mary’s can get busy, particularly during peak season so it saves time to book tickets in advance.